Marcell Jansen

-Marcell Jansen ([maʁˈsɛl ˈjanzn̩]; born 4 November 1985) is a German former professional footballer and current president of Hamburger SV.
-He also plays for Hamburger SV III in the Oberliga Hamburg.
+Marcell Jansen ([maʁˈsɛl ˈjanzn̩]; born 4 November 1985) is a German former professional footballer who played as a left-back.
 He was well known for his accurate crossing and pace, despite his tall stature.
 A versatile player, Jansen primarily played as a full back or wing back on the left flank, but could also play as a left-winger.

 Club career

 Borussia Mönchengladbach

 Growing up in Mönchengladbach, West Germany, Jansen joined Borussia Mönchengladbach from local SV Mönchengladbach in 1993 and progressed through the ranks at the club's academy.
 It was not until 2003 when then-Mönchengladbach manager Ewald Lienen named him as an unused substitute in a Bundesliga fixture of the club in a 2–0 loss against Hannover 96 on 19 September 2003.
 Ironically, this turned out to be Lienen's final game in charge of Mönchengladbach and Jansen returned to the U19 side.

 The start of the 2004–05 season saw Jansen playing for Borussia Mönchengladbach II in the fourth division under manager Horst Köppel.
 By the end of 2004, Jansen was given a first team opportunity under Dick Advocaat, who gave him his debut for the side.
 They lost 6–0 away against Hertha BSC on 4 December 2004.
 During the match, which saw Hertha BSC leading 5–0 in the second half, it went bad to worse when he gave away a penalty, resulting a successful penalty kick from Marcelinho Paraíba to score Hertha's sixth goal.
 Nevertheless, Advocaat continued using him in the first team following an injury to club captain Christian Ziege.
 On 28 January 2005, Jansen signed his first professional contract with the club, keeping him until 2008.
 He continued to be a first team regular at the club, playing as a left-back and because of this, he earned a call up for the Germany under-21 national team as well.

 It was not until on 3 April 2005 when Jansen scored his first goal for Mönchengladbach in a 2–2 draw against VfL Bochum.
 In his first season, Jansen went on to make 18 appearances, scoring once, in the 2004–05 season despite competing with Filip Daems for the left–back position.